sdi1982/fbinstant-phaser-typescript/README.md

 # Starter Project for Phaser 3 and Facebook Instant Games using TypeScript

-### The dist folder includes the latest build in bundle.zip that includes Facebook diagnostics and which can be uploaded straight to Facebook and tested
+### The dist folder includes the latest build in bundle.zip that includes Facebook diagnostics and which can be uploaded straight to Facebook and tested.
+There are plenty of colourful console outputs which are temporarily enabled in production build mode which you can see when playing through Facebook.
 #### Current Build Screenshots from Facebook
 ##### 1) Loading Screen
 ![alt text](https://www.dropbox.com/s/wskkdpzb2zn9sxo/1.Loading.jpg?raw=1)